openebs/website/docs/main/user-guides/localpv-device.md

 OpenEBS Local Volumes can be backed up and restored along with the application using [Velero](https://velero.io).

 :::note
-The following steps assume that you already have Velero with Restic integration is configured.
+The following steps assume that you already have Velero with [Node Agent](https://velero.io/docs/v1.13/file-system-backup/) integration is configured.
 If not, please follow the [Velero Documentation](https://velero.io/docs/) to proceed with install and setup of Velero.
 If you encounter any issues or have questions, talk to us on the [#openebs channel on the Kubernetes Slack server](https://kubernetes.slack.com/messages/openebs/).
 :::

 ### Backup